-Traditional Thai Massage, practiced for over 2500 years, is based on the Ayurvedic principles of balancing one's energy.
+It has been practiced for over 2500 years, is based on the Ayurvedic principles of balancing one's energy flow.
 In both Eastern and Western Integrative healing systems, maintaining equilibrium in the body is the key to good health.

 Thai Massage is based on Sen, energy lines that run throughout the body, similar to the blood vessels carrying blood throughout the body.
 When the Sen become blocked, the energy stagnates and the body loses its balance, allowing disease.

 In Thai massage, stretching, Sen work, Tok Sen, Bamboo and acupressure are used to open energy channels, allowing the body to rebalance itself and heal.
 Applying pressure points along the energy lines, combined with gentle rocking, compression, and elongation of the muscles with yoga-like stretches, serves to relax muscles and open joints, thus allowing energy to flow.

 In general, You will hear about two mainstream styles of traditional Thai massage in Thailand.
 They are the "Royal Style' and the 'Northern/Rural Style'.

 The Southern style is taught, along other styles, in State Schools and is mostly focused on adopting very polite postures, using precise acupressure pressure along the energy lines.